 - PatSnap- A patent search website working to promote and protect intellectual property.

 - How To File a Patent- A guide from Inc. Magazine, the nation’s top magazine for entrepreneurs, on how to file a patent for start ups.

 Write a Business Plan/Set-Up Your Company

 Once you have the idea, the next steps are writing the business plan and to consider the makeup and culture of your company.
 These will be necessary when presenting your plan to potential investors, and also to ensure the stability and future success of your company.
 Other considerations you will need to make are what type of legal structure you want your business to have, what the start-up costs for your business will be, and filing the necessary paperwork to incorporate as a business in your state.

-Choosing the Right Legal Structure- A guide by Inc. Magazine for start-ups to choose to the right legal structure.
+- Choosing the Right Legal Structure- A guide from the Small Business Association.

 Funding Your Company